Mirror, Mirror III: The Voyeur: Release

 Anchor Bay Entertainment released Mirror, Mirror III: The Voyeur on DVD on October 24, 2000.
 On March 9, 2004, Anchor Bay re-released the film on DVD as part of a four-film set featuring all of the films in the Mirror, Mirror series.

+Reception

 Critical response

 TV Guide awarded the film one out of four stars, noting: "The only surprise to be had in Mirror, Mirror III is that it took two credited directors to pilot this melange of listless acting, perfunctory horror elements, lengthy but ineffective sex scenes, and amateurish action set pieces."